wathmihasara/ASS_4_GRP-10/README.md

 kmers_deinococcus <- unlist(lapply(3:5, function(k) get_kmers(deinococcus_proteins, k)))
 kmers_ecoli <- unlist(lapply(3:5, function(k) get_kmers(ecoli_proteins, k)))
 ```
-This code used to gather all possible 3-mers, 4-mers, and 5-mers from the protein sequences of both organisms
+This code is used to gather all possible 3-mers, 4-mers, and 5-mers from the protein sequences of both organisms

 # counting the frequency of each k-mer extracted from the protein sequences